hmzgtl16/HNote/core/datastore/README.md

 ### Example (Conceptual - in another module):

 ```
-// In a UserDataRepository in data module
+// In a UserDataRepository in :core:data module

 class UserDataRepositoryImpl @Inject constructor(